LE VIVIER’S EMERGING ARTISTS HUB

 - 79 artists

-- More than 600 hours of training and mentorship aimed at professionalization and the implementation of promotional, circulation, networking, and mediation tools, promoting the reach of these projects to audiences.
+- Over 600 hours of training and mentorship aimed at professionalization and the development of tools for promotion, circulation, networking, and mediation to foster visibility of projects

-- 9 collaborations and partnerships that continue to welcome projects carried by the Emerging Talent Hub.
+- 9 collaborations and partnerships continuing to support projects carried by the Pôle Relève

 GABRIEL TROTTIER